ammaraslam10/JGameEngine/README.md

 **Bugs**
 Yes there are many.
 Some of this code is untested (new features breaking previously working features).

-**OOP?**
+**Single Class?**
-Most of the Object Orientation is hidden using Wrappers - this simplicity is inspired by Game Maker Studio's GML.
+To Simplyfiy the design, All functionality has been built/wrapped under a single class - this simplicity is inspired by Game Maker Studio's GML.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details